mendix/docs/content/refguide/committing-objects.md

 ## Action Properties

-### With events
+### With Events

 Indicates whether or not to execute the commit event handlers of the objects.

 {{% alert type="warning" %}}

 Nanoflows do not have this property.
-Committing while running in an online app sends a commit request to the runtime and always runs the events.
-If Commit Object(s) action is used in an offline app, changes are committed to the offline database and event handlers will run when offline app synchronises.
+Committing while running in an online app sends a commit request to the Mendix Runtime and always runs the events.
+If the commit object(s) action is used in an offline app, the changes are committed to the offline database, and event handlers will run when the offline app synchronizes.

 {{% /alert %}}

-### Refresh in client
+### Refresh in Client

 This property specifies whether pages that use the entity of the object(s) being committed are refreshed.